takram-design-engineering/three-geospatial/packages/clouds/README.md

 - **Shadow**

-  Performs ray marching in the sun’s orthographic projection and outputs the necessary values for computing the optical depth of the clouds (BSM) during the main camera’s ray marching.
+  Performs ray marching in the sun's orthographic projection and outputs the necessary values for computing the optical depth of the clouds (BSM) during the main camera's ray marching.

   → [Shader](/packages/clouds/src/shaders/shadow.frag)